 And by the way, it's pointless trying to cheat by trying to bypass the taste receptors and take them in capsule form as they simply won’t work – it’s all about that bitter taste.

 So what happens when something bitter is eaten?
 Cue the release of a hormone called gastrin, which in turns supports and strengthens digestive function by stimulating the secretion of the foregut digestive juices:

 The bitter reflex also stimulates appetite, preparing the gut for the receipt of food by triggering contractions in the small intestine.
 For us humans, this is why we should take bitters 30-minutes before food, but there’s no reason not to give our horses a handful of dandelion leaves a short time before their feedbowl, especially if you’re struggling with poor appetite or loss of weight/condition.

-For acid-related symptoms, the bitter reflex also causes the oesophageal sphincter to contract (this is the sphincter which connects the base of the oesophagus with the top of the foregut), which prevents stomach acid from migrating up through the oesophagus, aka acid reflux – we’ve all probably experienced this, and so many report that our horses do too.
+For acid-related symptoms, the bitter reflex also causes the oesophageal sphincter to contract (this is the sphincter which connects the base of the oesophagus with the top of the stomach/foregut), which prevents stomach acid from migrating up through the oesophagus, aka acid reflux.

 As for gassy guts, well, bitters really excel here!
 By breaking molecules down into units the body can actually absorb, gas formation is prevented.
 Friendly microbes in the small intestine are also able to properly break down those units even further, which also prevents gas formation.
 Feed bitters before food, carminatives (fennel) after food.

 Bitters are also considered cooling, so beneficial for ‘hot’ conditions, i.e. inflammation (including arthritic symptoms), tension, fever.
 Other indications for bitters include chronic candidiasis, thyroid dysfunction and allergic conditions such as asthma and urticaria.
 As per the European Journal of Herbal Medicine, bitters have ...